nroi/flexo/README.md

 ## Switching from cpcache to flexo

-Notice the following changes between cpcache and flexo:
+If you have previously used cpcache, please note the following changes between cpcache and flexo:
 * Flexo uses port `7878`, while cpcache uses `7070`.
 Make sure to change this port in `/etc/pacman.d/mirrorlist`.
 * The configuration file `/etc/flexo/flexo.toml` is mostly the same as `/etc/cpcache/cpcache.toml`, but they are not identical!
 So don't just copy the TOML file from cpcache to `/etc/flexo/flexo.toml`.